Get exclusive member benefits & effect social change. Join Today

 A number of conditions or factors can contribute to hyperglycemia, including:

-An important part of managing your diabetes is checking your blood glucose level often—and then recording that number in a notebook or blood glucose log so you and your doctor can monitor your treatment plan.
+An important part of managing your diabetes is checking your blood glucose level often.
+You should then record that number in a notebook, blood glucose log, or blood sugar tracking app so you and your doctor can monitor your treatment plan.
 Knowing when your blood glucose levels are getting out of your target range can help you get blood sugar back under control before more significant problems arise.

-Exercise is one of the best and most effective ways to keep your blood glucose levels where they should be, and lower them if they get high.
-If you are on medications that increase insulin, be sure to talk to your healthcare team to decide the best times to exercise.
-If you have complications such as nerve or eye damage, talk to your healthcare team about exercises that are best for your situation.
+Exercise is one of the best and most effective ways to keep your blood glucose levels where they should be and lower them if they get too high.
+If you are on medications that increase insulin, be sure to talk to your doctor to determine the best times to exercise.
+If you have complications such as nerve or eye damage, talk to your doctor about exercises that best suit you.

-Meet with a dietitian or nutritionist and work together to construct a healthy, interesting selection of meals that can help prevent higher blood glucose levels.
+Work with a dietitian or nutritionist to construct a healthy, interesting selection of meals that can help manage your carbohydrate intake and prevent higher blood glucose levels.

-Depending on your personal health history and your experiences with hyperglycemia, your doctor may wish to change the amount, type, or timing of your diabetes medication.
+You doctor may reevaluate your treatment plan based on your personal health history and your experiences with hyperglycemia.
+They may change the amount, type, or timing of your diabetes medication.
 Do not adjust your medicines without first talking to your doctor or nurse educator.

 Untreated and chronic hyperglycemia can cause serious complications.
 These include: